CodeLouisville/framework-class-project/README.md

 # Bonus Reading

 Below is a link to the list of every blog post by Mozilla that talk about features that were added to Javascript in the ES6 release.
-Pace yourself its a lot of content, but if you just can't get enough!
+Pace yourself it's a lot of content, but if you just can't get enough!

 1. https://hacks.mozilla.org/category/es6-in-depth/